dataallaround/football/README.md

 - [x] JSON
 - [x] RData (R language)

-All results and stats are split by season an unique file ('formula_1') is also provided with all seasons.
+All results and stats are split by season and an unique file ('serie_a', 'premier_league', 'bundesliga') is also provided with all seasons.

 ## Seasons